vivienrauch/thereader-api/TESTING.md

 # **Bugs**

-- One of the bugs was a missing backslash that was keeping the signin form to render properly. - Fixed
+- Fixed: One of the bugs was a missing backslash that was keeping the signin form to render properly.